nofatclips/minesweeper.js/README.md

-MineSweeper.js
+Bug Sweeper
 =============

-MineSweeper done in jQuery with a MVCVM approach.
+A MineSweeper clone done in JavaScript with jQuery and a MVCVM approach.

 Play [demo](http://nofatclips.github.io/minesweeper.js/).